 Runners often get shin splints — an injury that causes pain that runs down the front of your lower leg.
 It can happen if you ramp up our mileage too quickly or after running your long run.

 Prevent shin splits by gradually increasing your running time so you allow your body to adapt.
 Increasing the number of steps you take when running to help get your foot down closer to your body to reduce loads on your shin bone can help too.

-If you are experiencing pain that is greater than 3/10, pain is waking you at night or if pain has persisted for more than seven days, our Mercy Health — Orthopedic and Sports Medicine Team is here to help.
+If you are experiencing pain that is greater than 3/10, pain is waking you at night or if pain has persisted for more than seven days, it may be time to contact your primary care provider.